 We will work with you and your advisors to determine the type of planned gift that is right for you and your loved ones and craft a charitable plan to accomplish your unique goals.

-With a planned gift to the DuPage Foundation you can strengthen our grantmaking to meet the most critical needs within our community by making an unrestricted gift, giving to our General Endowment Fund or adding to any of our existing field-of-interest funds (Click here to view a list of Foundation Funds).
+With a planned gift to DuPage Foundation you can strengthen our grantmaking to meet the most critical needs within our community by making an unrestricted gift, giving to our DuPage Forever Fund or adding to any of our existing field-of-interest funds (Click here to view a list of Foundation Funds).
 Or, you may create or add to your own fund to benefit any number of causes and organizations throughout DuPage County and beyond.

 Making a planned gift to the Foundation also qualifies you to join our Legacy Society.
 Please call or e-mail us at 630.665.5556 to let us know if you wish to be added to this special circle of Foundation friends who are investing in the future of our community and the causes they love most.